#53 Marina Sonkina’s Russia

-Every two years, Russian-born fiction writer Marina Sonkina of Vancouver takes her SFU and UBC students from Continuing Studies for a field trip to Russia to enhance their appreciation of the literature, art and cultural history they have been studying—and it keeps getting easier.
+Every two years, Russian-born fiction writer Marina Sonkina of Vancouver takes her SFU and UBC students for a field trip to Russia to enhance their appreciation of the literature, art and cultural history they have been studying — and it keeps getting easier.

-Travel agencies in Russia are now private and have to compete for customers, they provide first-rate service when it comes to organization: comfortable buses run on time; guides show up as planned; hotels provide excellent and friendly service; restaurants serve high quality meals.
-The number of first-rate classical music concerts, palaces (in St. Petersburg especially), museums and exhibitions exceed expectations.
+Travel agencies in Russia provide first-rate service when it comes to organization: comfortable buses run on time; guides show up as planned; hotels provide excellent and friendly service; restaurants serve high quality meals.
+The number of first-rate classical music concerts, palaces (in St. Petersburg especially), museums, and exhibitions exceed expectations.

 And each time she visits, Sonkina is surprised by the changes.